 The most common types of paints application methods are

 - Roller Painting

-Proper application of paints depends on several factor such as
+The proper application of paints depends on several factors such as

 - Surface Preparation

 - Material selection

 - Environmental Conditions

 - Paint – Easy to apply, often used on large and small wall surfaces.
 Flat, low-luster sheen.